-You can apply to take a single class for professional development and personal nurture, or apply to a degree or certification program.
+You can apply to take a single class for professional development and personal nurture, or apply to a degree or certificate program.

 Completed applications for admission into the graduate program are reviewed regularly throughout the year.
 The Teacher Education Admissions Committee (TEAC) makes admissions decisions and annually reviews admissions policies.
 A completed application includes the following:

 Applications for a Master's in Education degree (see certificate requirements below):

 - Completed application to the Graduate Teacher Education program with a nonrefundable application fee of $50.00.

 - Official transcripts from each college or university attended.